By M.P. Pellicer | Stranger Than Fiction Stories

 Later it turned out that Pat Quinlan not only knew of Holmes doings, he asked for his help when he got a chambermaid pregnant.
 His wife who lived in Ohio, was soon to arrive so that she could attend the 1893 World's Fair, and what better place than Holmes' Hotel which was only six blocks away.

 Lizzie the chambermaid was visibly pregnant and threatened to tell Quinlan's wife.
-She also told her sister, and it was this predicament that Pat Quinlan came to Holmes for help in resolving.
+She also told her sister, and it was this predicament that made Pat Quinlan come to Holmes for help in resolving his dilemma.
 Which he did, by luring both women to a secret room and gassing them to death.

 Quinlan continued to live on the second story of the Castle, and the shops on the ground floor still conducted business.